 “It just looks like somebody had a ball-peen hammer and was smashing away at it putting dents.
 Mostly you can just see where the grit’s been ripped off the shingles,” said one resident.

 But at the NREL’s campus, a net-zero energy facility with over 3,000 panels generating more than 2.5 megawatts of solar power?

 One!
 Out of more than 3,000 active panels!!

 Nothing in your home is completely safe from the elements, but manufacturers of high quality solar panels such as those that we work with at ADT Solar constantly test their products to ensure that they can withstand extreme weather.

 At ADT Solar, we ensure that our manufacturers produce and test their solar panels up to the highest standards.
-We stand by our manufacturers and our product warranties.
+And we back up the quality of our equipment with 25-year product warranties.

 We offer easy ways for you to go solar, so you can enjoy clean, renewable energy without any extra stress during hurricanes and hail storms.
 If you’d like to learn more, or would like to schedule your free consultation, simply reach out to us today!